benm0ra/ServerPerformanceStats/README.md

 ## Overview

-This Bash script provides a summary of system resource usage, including CPU, memory, and disk usage, as well as the top processes consuming these resources.
+This Bash script provides a summary of system resource usage, including CPU, memory, and disk usage, as well as the top processes consuming these resources for https://roadmap.sh/projects/server-stats Devops projects.

 ## Script Details